Updated on June 6, 2023

 Does a partition and adverse possession action ever interplay with one another?
 How are they different, and how are they similar?
-In this blog, we’ll describe the interplay between partition and adverse possession cases in the co-tenancy context.
+In this blog, we’ll describe the interplay between adverse possession cases and partitions in the co-tenancy context.

 When this occurs, we look to an abundance of legal authorities that describe the interplay between partition cases and adverse possession in the co-tenancy context.